IVBecy/spider/README.md

 # Troubleshoot:
 - ## Case 1:
   - If you have a different drive letter.
-It is `E` by default.
+It is `D` by default.
   Look for the `DRIVE_LETTER` variable in `spider.sh` and change the letter in `lib/run.c` and recompile.